adshares/adshares-docs/protocol/synchronization/synch_broadcast_metadata.rst

 Metadata Format
 ---------------

-The :ref:`Platform Metadata <protocol-definitions-metadata>` should be located under a publicly accessible URL.
+The :ref:`Platform Metadata <protocol-definitions-platformmetadata>` should be located under a publicly accessible URL.

-The :ref:`Platform Metadata <protocol-definitions-metadata>` should be in the in JSON format.
+The :ref:`Platform Metadata <protocol-definitions-platformmetadata>` should be in the in JSON format.

 All fields should be using string values, unless stated otherwise.